 - In Ouran High School Host Club, Tamaki (and the twins) constantly attempt to get Haruhi into pretty dresses.
 This is a rather odd example, since Haruhi is hardly unattractive... but hardly attractive in the manner of most girls.

-- In Pokémon Special, Ruby tailors one of his spare outfits into one for Sapphire as a thank you gift for her for saving his life, not to mention that he's somewhat horrified that she normally wears a leaf bikini.
+- In Pokémon Adventures, Ruby tailors one of his spare outfits into one for Sapphire as a thank you gift for her for saving his life, not to mention that he's somewhat horrified that she normally wears a leaf bikini.

 - Cardcaptor Sakura: While Sakura is by no means 'unattractive' (and only 10 years old), her crushing best friend Tomoyo still feels the urge to stuff her into a new (lovingly hand-made) costume every episode and record her running around in it.
 Then re-watch the recordings.
 For hours.
 And she's visibly upset when she misses an opportunity to make Sakura try out a new outfit.